 Ahhh, the holidays.
 With visions of sugar plums dancing in our heads, it’s easy to get caught up in trying to live the hallmark vision of the holiday season and miss all the joy we aspire to.
 We get so stressed over buying the perfect presents, being the perfect host, wearing the perfect outfit, and cooking the perfect meal, that we can’t wait for the holidays to be over.

 If this sounds like how the holidays typically go for you and your family, this year I challenge you to infuse the season with joy (and humanity) by simplifying your holiday tasks, and freeing your spirit of perfectionism.
 These tips will help you reduce the chaos before Christmas.
 Here is how to enjoy family and those you love this Christmas season more.

-- Define the holidays with your family.
 Step back with your family and define two or three things that really make the holidays special for your clan.
 E.g. sending cards, baking, entertaining, decorating, gift shopping, volunteering?
 Create simple and meaningful traditions around those.

 Allow each family member to be responsible for planning and implementing the part of the holidays they like best.
 And, to always be ready for drop-by visitors—make each family member responsible for clutter pick-up in one room of the house throughout the holidays.

 A potluck holiday party is easier to pull together and takes less time and money than a soup to nuts home meal you assemble yourself.
 Remember the point of these gestures in the first place—it’s a chance to express love, reconnect, or extend social decorum.

 Change table linens and runners, switch throw pillows on the sofa and beds, and replace hand towels in the bathrooms to give your home an instant and beautiful holiday spirit.
 Put orange slices and cinnamon sticks in a pot, bring to a boil and simmer to bring a fresh, festive scent into your home.
 Use your advent calendar as decoration.

-- Minimize shopping.
 Before you do an ounce of shopping, scour your favorite hiding places for gifts you tucked away (ditto for leftover wrapping paper and ribbons).
 Chances are you can check off at least 25% of your list immediately.
 Charge all gifts to one credit card to keep track of expenses.

 Reduce stress by limiting your lists (no need to include every person you’ve ever met), and limiting your sources.
 Your cell phone directory and email history provide clues to the most important people in your life right now.
 And, there’s nothing wrong with an e-card or even a holiday message to all your peeps on your fav social media site.

-- Put people first.
 It’s so easy, especially when we’re busy shopping, decorating, and organizing to slip into the habit of doing instead of just being.
 Remember the goal of the holidays—to create more space for quality connections with family and friends.
 Sit with your kids every night to hear about their day and stay connected.
 Short bursts of undivided attention (5-15 minutes) nurture our souls.

 If you catch yourself falling into the trap of perfectionism, stop to consider what’s most important: you can obsess over your lemon and pinecone centerpiece OR you can enjoy talking with friends over a glass of wine and cheese, chipped platter and all.
 You can bake a pie from scratch with your kids for the school’s holiday party OR you can buy a pie and help your child rehearse lines for the school play.

 There’s more to the holidays than cards and gifts…it’s a time build relationships and relish the joy of the season.
 So, keep it simple, leaving yourself enough time to stop and smell the pine trees.